spakin/gosp/examples/README.md

 Go Server Pages examples
 ========================

 This directory provides a number of examples of the types of tasks one can accomplish by embedding Go code on a Web page.
 In order to actually test these examples, you will need to install and configure Go Server Pages.
-[See the documentation](https://spakin.github.io/gosp) for instructions.
+[See the Go Server Pages documentation](https://spakin.github.io/gosp) for instructions.

 The examples, sorted roughly from most basic to most advanced, are described below.
 Note that many of these use **import** to import various Go packages.
 The Web server needs to be configured to authorize this action, as described in [Configuring Go Server Pages](https://spakin.github.io/gosp/configure.md).